krzemienski/awesome-from-stars/README.md

 * [stockmind/gpd-pocket-ubuntu-respin](https://github.com/stockmind/gpd-pocket-ubuntu-respin): Collection of scripts and tweaks to adapt Ubuntu and Linux Mint ISO images to let them run smooth on GPD Pocket
 * [jibsaramnim/gpd-pocket2-hackintosh](https://github.com/jibsaramnim/gpd-pocket2-hackintosh): Clover configuration and required/related Kexts to run macOS on your GPD Pocket 2.
 * [ricklamers/gpt-code-ui](https://github.com/ricklamers/gpt-code-ui): An open source implementation of OpenAI's ChatGPT Code interpreter
+* [BuilderIO/gpt-crawler](https://github.com/BuilderIO/gpt-crawler): Crawl a site to generate knowledge files to create your own custom GPT from a URL
+* [joshpxyne/gpt-migrate](https://github.com/joshpxyne/gpt-migrate): Easily migrate your codebase from one framework or language to another.
 * [EleutherAI/gpt-neox](https://github.com/EleutherAI/gpt-neox): An implementation of model parallel autoregressive transformers on GPUs, based on the DeepSpeed library.
 * [AsahiLinux/gpu](https://github.com/AsahiLinux/gpu): Dissecting the M1's GPU for 3D acceleration
 * [NVIDIA/gpu-monitoring-tools](https://github.com/NVIDIA/gpu-monitoring-tools): Tools for monitoring NVIDIA GPUs on Linux